zevv/npeg/README.md

   pair <- >word * '=' * >word
 ```

-The resultings list of captures ia now:
+The resulting list of captures is now:

 ```nim
 @["one", "1", "two", "2", "three", "3", "four", "4"]
 ```

-### JSON captures
+### Json captures

 In order capture more complex data it is possible to mark the PEG with
 operators which will build a tree of JsonNodes from the matched data.